 Avoiding this dangerous Bladder Infection Treatment might be harder than you think, since doctors prescribe it regularly despite, for many reasons, it being one of the least effective choices, as well as one of the most dangerous choices.
 Don’t be caught without knowing what NOT to take for a urinary tract infection.

 Cipro and Levaquin are in a class of antibiotics known as the Fluoroquinolones, one of the most widely prescribed antibiotics in the US, if not the world.
 They are widely used for problems such as Traveler’s Diarrhea, Chronic Sinus Infections, or more serious infections such as pneumonia.
 They are also prescribed frequently for urinary tract infections, which are also known as bladder infections, or UTI’s.
 But should they be prescribed for these infections at all?
 They could be the most dangerous bladder infection treatment, one that you should avoid, if at all possible.
-If the disabling effects of these drugs are new to you, please read the Introduction to Fluoroquinolones to find out why these drugs are best avoided.
+If the disabling effects of these drugs are new to you, please read the Introduction to Fluoroquinolones to find out why these drugs are best avoided for a fluoroquinolone UTI treatment.

 How the Best Antibiotic for UTI is Determined